Summer Tuition Remission On-Campus

 Can I get housing during the summer?

 - Yes.
-Please select either Session I or II for housing.
-Please note, housing awards are based on need and may be provided where commuting is neither feasible nor possible on a case-by-case basis.
+Please note and select carefully when choosing housing accommodations.
+You may select either Session I or II not BOTH.
+Also, housing awards are based on need and may be provided where commuting is neither feasible nor possible on a case-by-case basis.
 Office funds are for standard double or triple occupancy only in the non-air conditioned rooms.
 NO SINGLES ARE AVAILABLE.

 Are Lab fees included in the cost?